 Teens in the Foster Care System are extremely vulnerable.
 Statistics show that 50% of youth aging out of the Foster Care System will become homeless, a large percentage will end up incarcerated and/or suffering from substance abuse.
 We also know that foster teens are a leading target of human and sex trafficking.
 Only a tiny percent will actually have received a college degree by the age of 26.

 As one of the most vulnerable populations in Santa Barbara County, we need unconditionally committed families who will walk alongside these youth, for the sake of love and community care.

 When foster youth turn 15.5, they begin working with their social worker and other mentors to establish realistic and achievable goals as part of their Transitional Independent Living Plan, or TILP.
 At this age, foster youth also participate in the Independent Living Program (ILP), which helps them build skills needed to live independently and further refine their life goals.
 Social workers discuss goals for college, employment, housing, and other critical areas with 16 and 17-year old foster teens, and help them make an informed decision about whether they will exit Resource Family at age 18, or enter Extended Foster Care (more info in the next section).

-Emerging adults who reach agreements with their current foster families to continue living with them (or a new foster family placement), but who need more time to develop their independent living skills, will enter into a Extended Resource Family placement arrangement.
+Older youths who need more time to develop their independent living skills, can reach agreements with the court and their current resource families to continue living with them under a Transitional Housing placement.
 Under this arrangement, the Resource Families will continue to receive the approved basic rate (plus any other allowable special reimbursements).